-To source the ingredients for these products, Eryn locally forages for what she can and buys from local, organic companies that “share the values of fair trade, giving back to the community, and reduced impact” when she can’t.
+To source the ingredients for these products, Eryn forages locally for what she can and buys from local, organic companies that “share the values of fair trade, giving back to the community, and reduced impact” when she can’t.

-Apothecary Muse also operated entirely zero waste.
+Apothecary Muse also operates entirely zero waste.
 Aside from compostable or reusable packaging, she uses biodegradable adhesive labels, and ships in only FSC-certified compostable materials.
 For local orders, she actually delivers them herself by bicycle.
 If that doesn’t demonstrate a business that truly cares about the planet, we don’t know what does.

 4. DIRTY HIPPIE COSMETICS